Ali836/Stem/README.md

    <li>We can actually study this and get a master's degree, etc.</li>
    <li>It is fun and it has kept us busy.</li>
    <li>We had learned not only coding but lots of other stuff that might help us in the future.</li>
    <li>We have never tried nothing like coding and we wanted to learn the basics, etc.</li>
+   <li>It is fun to learn what we use on a day to day bases</li>